- A417, Portland Square, Drake Circus, Plymouth, Devon, PL4 8AA

 Vanessa is funded by Manchester Metropolitan University (where I used to work) and the Grayling Research Trust, but is based in Plymouth.
 She is examining genetic diversity of MHC loci in European grayling (Thymallus thymallus) in relation to bacterial and environmental parameters as well as in contrast to neutral variation, using next-generation sequencing approaches (Ion Torrent).
 Collaborating on the project are Dr Ed Harris and Dr Robin Sen (MMU), Dr Martin Taylor (UEA), Richard Cove (Natural Resources Wales).
 Dr Steven Weiss is an external advisor.

-I co-supervise Kirsty with Dr Mairi Knight (Plymouth Uniiversity, DoS), Dr Mark Brown (Royal Holloway) and Prof Dave Goulson (Sussex).
-Kirsty is examining the population genetics of the colonisation and subsequent expansion of Bombus hypnorum in the UK.
+With P.I.
+Dr Mairi Knight (Plymouth University, DoS), Dr Mark Brown (Royal Holloway) and Prof Dave Goulson (Sussex) this project is examining the population genetics of the colonisation and subsequent expansion of Bombus hypnorum in the UK.

 Mary is working on the ecological restoration of heathland after china clay extraction.
 Her PhD is part-funded by Sibelco.
 Her work involves the investigation of the role of mycorrhizal fungi as well as metal nutrients.
 It involves laboratory work and field-scale trials